kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 virt-controller                   2/2     2            2           8m49s
 virt-operator                     1/1     1            1           16m
 ```
-#> **NOTE**: Here, Once we applied the Custom Resource the operator took care of deploying the actual KubeVirt pods (virt-api, virt-controller and virt-handler), CDI pods(cdi-upload-proxy, cdi-apiserver, cdi-deployment, cdi-operator) and Network add-on pods ( cluster-network-addons-operator)  .
-Again we’ll need to execute the command until everything is up&running (or use -w).
+# **NOTE**: Here, Once we applied the Custom Resource the operator took care of deploying the actual KubeVirt pods (virt-api, virt-controller and virt-handler), CDI pods(cdi-upload-proxy, cdi-apiserver, cdi-deployment, cdi-operator) and Network add-on pods ( cluster-network-addons-operator).We will need to wait until all of the resources are up and running.
+This can be done using the command above or by using the command above with the -w flag.

 ## Deploying HCO Openshift4 Cluster.

 [Openshift](https://www.openshift.com/learn/what-is-openshift/)

-Installation steps for OCP4 including video tutorial can be found [here](https://blog.openshift.com/installing-openshift-4-from-start-to-finish/)
+Installation steps for Openshift4 including video tutorial can be found [here](https://blog.openshift.com/installing-openshift-4-from-start-to-finish/)

-After, we have the running cluster which has 3 master and 3 workers, we can start our HCO integration.
+Upon successful installation of OpenShift, we will have a cluster consistening of 3 mastersand 3 workers which can be used for HCO integration

 ```
 $oc version
 Client Version: version.Info{Major:"4", Minor:"1+", GitVersion:"v4.1.0", GitCommit:"2793c3316", GitTreeState:"", BuildDate:"2019-04-23T07:46:06Z", GoVersion:"", Compiler:"", Platform:""}